-The Notes involve risks not associated with an investment in ordinary floating rate notes.
+The Notes involve risks not associated with an investment in ordinary fixed rate notes.
 This section describes the most significant risks relating to the terms of the Notes.
-For additional information as to the risks related to an investment in the Notes, please see the accompanying product prospectus supplement FIN-1 dated September 20, 2018 and the prospectus supplement and prospectus, each dated September 7, 2018.
+For additional information as to these risks, please see the product prospectus supplement FIN-1 dated September 20, 2018 and the prospectus supplement dated September 7, 2018.
 You should carefully consider whether the Notes are suited to your particular circumstances before you decide to purchase them.
 Accordingly, prospective investors should consult their financial and legal advisors as to the risks entailed by an investment in the Notes and the suitability of the Notes in light of their particular circumstances.